 - Tesco suppliers to achieve a 7% absolute reduction in carbon emissions across their business by 2020 (20% reduction by 2025 and 35% by 2030 for manufacturing and 12% reduction by 2025 and 15% by 2030 for agriculture).

-In 2017, we also became signatories of the Taskforce on Climate-related Financial Disclosure (TCFD) and are working to assess and mitigate any business risks as a result of a changing climate.
+In 2017, we also became signatories of the Taskforce on Climate-related Financial Disclosure (TCFD).
+We carried out scenario analysis last year and further information on this can be found in the Annual Report.
+We are working to assess and mitigate any business risks as a result of a changing climate.

 We are taking some specific actions, aligned to our ‘Improve, Transform, Advocate’ approach, to monitor and meet the commitments we have made.